On Clarity in Performance Reporting

 Governance asymmetry becomes most visible when the same performance measure is treated differently across contexts.

 It is not uncommon for a KPI to be reported externally under one governed definition, while internally it is recalculated or reframed for operational comfort.
 This preserves compliance but fractures clarity.
-Resolution often requires escalation to a level that can absorb inspectability.
+Resolution often depends on escalation to a level that can absorb inspectability.

-In mature systems, definitions and targets cascade consistently.
-Inspectability is institutional, not negotiated.
+In more mature systems, definitions and targets cascade consistently.
+Inspectability is institutional rather than negotiated.
 Clarity holds because it is carried by design.

 Why partnering becomes the default stance